 Each team I have served on has been different.
 Every time, I see God’s hand in how he has chosen and brought the right people.
 People with the right gifts to serve Him and the children for that particular time.
 I count it a privilege to be able to go and serve alongside others.
 To be God’s hands and feet.
 Bringing love, care and showing those we serve and meet that they are important and matter.

-It’s a joy spending time with the babies, children and young adults.
+It’s a joy spending time with babies, children and young adults.
 Having fun together, singing, teaching crafts, bringIng a smile to faces.
 Loved hearing their laughter as achievements are conquered.
 These are memories that will stay with me forever.
-JW
+Jacqueline

-I found it a bit hard to choose my photos as there were so many.
+I found it a bit hard to choose my best photos as there were so many that pointed me to amazing memories.
 Each one I looked at reminded me of the great and humbling time it was.
 But anyway here’s what I chose.

-Halfway across the world and who would have thought I would be helping to teach 90 primary aged school children for a day.
-So different from what my day to day job.
+Halfway across the world and who would have thought I would be helping to teach 90 primary-aged school children for a day.
+So different from my day-to-day job.
 It was a challenge but was also very rewarding.